automata-network/docs/docs/mev/solutions/others.md

 ## :robot: B.Protocol

-BProtocol aims to shift MEV to users
+BProtocol aims to shift MEV to users.

 Users interact with existing lending platforms via B.Protocol smart contract.
 Liquidity providers (LP) provide a cushion to user debt, which gives B.Protocol precedence over other liquidators.
 LPs share their profits with the users, where user reward is proportional to his user rating.